 “We are keen to shed a light on this issue – not only to find answers for my mam, but to see if anyone else has been affected in our community.”

-Heather Ruddick, asbestos disease solicitor at Thompsons, said: “Asbestos is a deadly killer and we have seen first-hand the impact this toxic dust can have on communities across the UK.
+Heather Ruddick, asbestos disease and mesothelioma solicitor at Thompsons, said: “Asbestos is a deadly killer and we have seen first-hand the impact this toxic dust can have on communities across the UK.